Information for term Spanish Language & Peruvian Culture

 OverviewClick to Open

-Archaeological treasures abound in this region of the Andes, known for its dramatic scenery and colorful bi-cultural heritage.
+Archaeological treasures abound in this region of the Andes, known for its spectacular landscapes and colorful bi-cultural heritage.

 Discover a kaleidoscope of cultural and spiritual history in this picturesque region of Peru.
 At nearly 10,000 feet, the Andean village of Pisac is situated in the Sacred Valley of the Incas, at the base of a mountaintop fortress famous for its range of ancient ruins.
 Time slows down in this old-world town, and amenities can be rustic.
 In other words, it’s a truly authentic experience!
 Here you’ll live with a local host family, practicing your Spanish as you prepare and share meals, shop at local markets, and mingle with villagers who are bilingual in Spanish and Quechua, the local indigenous language.
 It’s all part of the mix, or mestizaje, of Andean and Catholic traditions, and of old and new — and New Age — that makes this South American experience so unique.

 Each morning you’ll stroll down old cobblestone streets to take language and culture classes at a local center of the Pontificia Universidad Católica del Perú (PUCP), housed in a refurbished 1832 Spanish colonial-style home, with classrooms surrounding an open-air patio.
-Afternoons are for hanging out with friends, honing your language skills with local peers, and engaging in fun cultural activities.
+Afternoons are for honing your language skills with local peers, engaging in fun cultural activities, and hanging out with friends.